 340/375MM coupes are hot, claustrophobic, cacophonous, and demanding to drive.
 The spyders are simply demanding

 Ferrari has been called a racing company with a production department, and nowhere is that emphasis more evident than in the production sports cars of the early 1950s.
-Not only was Enzo Ferrari passionately dedicated to victory on the world’s Grand Prix circuits, but his sports cars-which were supposed to fund the operation-quickly became dominant Read More
+Not only was Enzo Ferrari passionately dedicated to victory on the world’s Grand Prix circuits, but his sports cars-which were supposed to fund the operation-quickly became dominant racers in Read More

 The Alfa is so light and quick, you almost forget it’s pre-war.
 Imagine a tall Lotus 7 with 19-inch tires and a lot more horsepower